Now Accepting New Patients ยท Same-Week Appointments

 3. PRP extraction: The platelet-rich layer is extracted under sterile conditions.
 Dr. Qureshi uses preparation protocols that yield appropriate platelet concentration and leukocyte content for the specific target tissue

-4. Guided injection: Under ultrasound or fluoroscopic visualization, Dr. Qureshi delivers the PRP precisely into the target structure โ€” confirming placement before injection
+4. Guided injection: Under ultrasound or fluoroscopic visualization, Dr. Qureshi delivers a single, well-placed PRP injection precisely into the target structure โ€” confirming placement before injection

 • Days 1โ€“5: Post-injection flare (increased soreness) as the healing cascade is initiated โ€” this is expected and normal